alexwalz/Mayhem-Basketball/README.md

 ## Configuring React
 The client of this app was built using [create-react-app](https://github.com/facebook/create-react-app).
 It comes complete with react router for easy page/component navigation.
 In order to get started, modify the routes in `client/components/App.js`.
 A home page component has already been created as a template, as well as a 404 page.

-## Configuring Redux
-The redux store is configured in `client/tools/store.js`.
-Thunk middleware has been added as well as a router and form reducer.
-All reducers are stored in `client/reducers` and actions are stored in `client/actions`.
-A template has already been created for these as well.

 ## Configuring a Database
 You need to configure the database URL found in `/config/index.json`.
 If you're using an online source like mLab, just paste the access URL in the file.